 - advising families on failures by Local Authorities to meet their obligations under the Mental Capacity and Care Acts.

 Sara is often asked to speak to employees about juggling responsibilities they may have in caring for elderly relatives.
-In the last few years Sara has been asked to a number of large organisations including Santander UK, Anglo-American and numerous Magic Circle law firms including Herbert Smith Freehills and Norton Rose Fulbright.
+In the last few years Sara has been asked to a number of large organisations including Santander UK, Anglo-American, The Northern Trust and numerous Magic Circle law firms including Herbert Smith Freehills and Norton Rose Fulbright.

 First tier membership of Solicitors for the Elderly